-If you’ve ever met one of our wonderful F(r)iction staffers, you’ll quickly learn that almost every one of them was once an intern in our Publishing Internship Program.
+If you’ve ever met one of our wonderful F(r)iction staffers, you’ll quickly learn that almost every single one of them was once an intern in our remote Publishing Internship Program.

 Public Resolutions on Diversity and Inclusion

 We are always actively working to address issues of diversity and inclusion in our business practices.
-To this end, we are currently developing:
+To this end, we recently adjusted our practices to include:

-- An invitation to writers to optionally self-identify their diverse background through Submittable
+- An invitation to all writers to optionally self-identify their background through Submittable

 - An anonymous self-identification survey for all artists and authors who are selected to publish work with us as well as all of our staffers